mulargui/bedrock-chat-app/README.md

 5. With the right prompt, they produce good-quality pieces of code.

 My experiment with LLMs allowed me to focus more on architecture, design, and project structure instead of nitty-gritty sintax details.
 It skyrocketed my productivity.
 Still, it is a companion and will go as far as you can guide it.

+**Update on 10/30/24**

+I added a config.json file and extracted most constants to this file.
+Here are some of the prompts I used:
+- I would like to move most constants to a config file so they are easier to manage. is there a package that can help?
+- I would prefer to use a json object to save my configs. any suggestion?
+- can you create code to move function_name and role_name constants in deploy-lambda.js to a config.json file at the root of the repo?
+- can you do the same for deploy-s3.js?
+- anything else that you suggest to move to the config.json file?
+- how can i add temperature when invoking bedrock's models?
+- is the JSDoc documentation in deploy-lambda.js up to date?